 We would imagine that the version with 4 gigs of ram would probably hold up slightly better and we sometimes complain about stock android is a bit too bare-bones but this is a perfect example of where it shines thanks to being lightweight and fairly efficient.

-The Nokia T20 is even capable of playing games such as call of duty mobile and PUBG on medium graphical settings at an acceptable level and for an average consumer wouldn’t have any issues with the performance of this device.
+The Nokia T20 is even capable of playing games such as call of duty mobile and PUBG on medium graphical settings at an acceptable level and an average consumer wouldn’t have any issues with the performance of this device.

 We love connecting our XBOX controller to the T20 and utilizing Xcloud or even streaming directly from the console so we end up spending a lot of time playing my Xbox library games on this tablet.